 Vladimir Guzyr demanded that the investigation against the group of companies BRSM, which is associated with the former Energy Minister Eduard Stavitskiy (whose name appears on the international wanted list), be terminated.
 BRSM faced charges of illegally purchasing oil products, illicit refining of petroleum and tax evasion.

-On 8 June, 2015, due to impurities in petroleum, at the BRSM tank farm in Kiev Province, a massive fire broke out, killing 5 people.
+On 8 June, 2015, due to impurities in petroleum, at the BRSM tank farm in Kyiv Province, a massive fire broke out, killing 5 people.
 On the same day, Guzyr stated that the Ministry of Internal Affairs had ‘initiated a criminal case against BRSM in the absence of any grounds’ and that it ‘interferes in economic activity’.
 It also became known that Vitaliy Khrebtak, Guzyr’s subordinate, demanded from the Ministry of Interior that they provide information about the investigators engaged in the BRSM case.

 B) The case against Boris Feldman